 Alabama is blessed with a rich diversity of wildlife species for viewing and hunting.
 Long seasons and liberal bag limits allow hunters plenty of opportunity to participate in our hunting heritage.
 In fact, Alabama hunters can hunt at least one species during every month of the year.

-White-tail deer are the number one game animal hunted in Alabama.
+White-tailed deer are the number one game animal hunted in Alabama.
 Approximately 180,000 deer hunters account for more than 4 million man-days of hunting activity annually and have a significant impact on the local economy of rural Alabama.
 The harvest varies from year to year but hunters typically harvest in excess of 300,000 deer annually.
 Two publications authored by Bill Gray and Chris Cook, wildlife biologists with the Wildlife and Freshwater Fisheries Division, regarding deer management in Alabama are available online.

 Collecting harvest information including sex, age, weight, lactation rates, and other attributes should be a facet of an active deer management plan.
 Chris Cook, Deer Study Project Leader for the Division of Wildlife and Freshwater Fisheries, compiled instructions and developed data sheets for hunting clubs to collect the necessary information to take an active role in managing their white-tail deer resources.